rundeck/rundeck/docs/en/manual/02-getting-started.md

 *Jobs* encapsulate a sequence of steps, node filter and job options to provide a single executable action.
-Jobs can be given a unique ID, a name and group to organize them to run any time or they may be declared and executed just once and forgotten.
+Jobs can be given a unique ID, a name and group to organize them to run any time or they may be scheduled to run periodically.

 Jobs take a number of parameters to control execution, including what to do when an error occurs in one of the steps or